Roadspoke

 Picture

 Ironically, where police once battled refinery workers, today Bayonne is now a popular home for many of New York City’s police and fire department families.
+And thanks to the Labor actions of these oil refinery workers, 8 hours is now the standard for the work day all across America.

 #BayonneNewJersey #Strikes #BayonneStrikes #Rockefellers #ExxonMobil #LaborDay #StatenIsland #RoadSpoke #HearHere #PolishAmericans